 From December 2011 through May 2012, the NRC staff conducted inspection activities in accordance with Temporary Instruction (TI) 2600/015, "Evaluation of Licensee Strategies for the Prevention and/or Mitigation of Emergencies at Fuel Facilities" (ADAMS Accession No. ML12286A284).
 The NRC completed the temporary instruction in three phases.
 In the initial phase, the staff reviewed licensing documents, including the integrated safety assessments and emergency plans.
 The second phase consisted of NRC inspectors evaluating licensee accident prevention measures and emergency actions through onsite evaluations that focused on credible natural phenomena events and loss of utilities that support onsite systems (e.g., electricity and water).
 The third phase involved assessing whether a licensee's strategies and equipment were effective to prevent and/or mitigate emergencies during selected beyond-licensing-basis natural phenomena events and extended loss-of-power and loss-of-offsite-water scenarios.
 In the review of licensing basis events, the NRC considered the following NPH: seismic, flooding, and high winds (caused by hurricanes or tornadoes).
-The
+The NRC staff also evaluated onsite fires because seismic events may cause failure of plant equipment that leads to facility fires.
+The NRC staff gave particular attention to earthquakes and flooding because of recent events, such as the accident at the Fukushima Dai-ichi Nuclear Power Plant, and because of significant advancements in the state of knowledge of these hazards.

-&lt;sup>1 Refer to 10 CFR 70.62(c)(3) which requires, in part, that existing licensees submit for NRC approval, by April 2001, a plan that describes the ISA approach; and by October 2004, or in accordance with the approved plan, a completed ISA.
+1 Refer to 10 CFR 70.62(c)(3) which requires, in part, that existing licensees submit for NRC approval, by April 2001, a plan that describes the ISA approach; and by October 2004, or in accordance with the approved plan, a completed ISA.
 It also requires licensees to identify performance deficiencies and to correct them with adequate compensatory measures.